JoshDumo/BEConOqtant/Solitons/FritschSolitons/Specification.md

 Requires a valid Quantum Matter Factory object.

 In this state the object is initialized with defaults
+* position (1.0 micron),
 * dimpling potential (0.5 kHz),
 * imprinting phase ($\pi$), and
 * hold after evolution before drop time (0 ms).

 Calling the object's _get_matter()_ function prepares the quantum matter landscapes, snapshots and lasers and returns a complete submittable job.

-#### _FritschSoliton(qmf, dimple_potential, imprinting_phase, hold_time)_
+#### _FritschSoliton(qmf, position, dimple_potential, imprinting_phase, hold_time)_
 ##### Usage
 This function creates a FritshSolition object which uses the Oqtant Quantum Matter Factory _qmf_.

-This construction also directly initializes the object with the specified dimpling potential, imprinting phase and evolution hold time.
+This construction also directly initializes the object with the specified soliton position, dimpling potential, imprinting phase and evolution hold time.

+Calling the object's _get_matter()_ function prepares the quantum matter landscapes, snapshots and lasers and returns a complete submittable job.

+#### _FritschSoliton.set_position(position)_
+##### Usage
+This function allows setting or changing the position of the soliton in the FritschSoliton object.
+The position can be set within the range [-20.0, 20.0] micron.
+The specified position is immediately set.

 Calling the object's _get_matter()_ function prepares the quantum matter landscapes, snapshots and lasers and returns a complete submittable job.